 - Print off my Making Time for Me Checklist and put it somewhere in your home where you’ll see it, maybe your refrigerator, nightstand or bathroom.
 Write down what exercise you did each day, what your motivation is and how you felt after exercising.
 Writing it down will go a long way towards making exercise a habit!

 I hope that this has given you a good place to start thinking about how to fit fitness into your busy schedule.
 Girls, we HAVE to take care of ourselves if we’re going to take care of our families and getting exercise is a great way to start!
+Below are my go to fitness items that I could not live without….check them out!

 For more great tips on fitness, parenting and being a mom, subscribe to my weekly newsletter!
 You’ll get the most up-to-date blogs and freebies to help make your life easier!
 Subscribe today!